 Chicken manure is a valuable resource in gardening and agriculture due to its nutrient-rich composition, and serves multiple purposes and can be utilised in various ways to enhance soil fertility and encourage plant growth.
 To find out more about chicken manure – beyond its particular linguistic use as to describe someone who might be a little cowardly – we're going to explore the diverse uses of chicken manure and its benefits for your garden here.

-Chicken manure is a natural byproduct of raising chickens (for more information on this aspect, be sure to check out a copy of Everybody Poops from your local library) and is popular to use since high nutrient content makes it an excellent organic fertiliser.
+Chicken manure is a natural byproduct of raising chickens (we probably don't need to go any further into this detail...) and is popular to use since high nutrient content makes it an excellent organic fertiliser.
 Chicken manure is naturally rich in nitrogen, phosphorus, and potassium, along with essential micronutrients –all of which are vital for plant growth and development, and thus making chicken manure a valuable resource for enriching soil fertility.

 What can I best use chicken manure for?